-Beef - Department 2
+Beef Cattle - Department 2

 Livestock Pavilion

+Check In: Wednesday 8a-12p

-Check In/Final Weigh-in: Wednesday 1p-2p
+Final Weigh-in: Wednesday 12p-12:30p

 Show/Judging: Thursday 10a

-Carcass Judging: Friday 11am
+Carcass Judging: TBD based on judges' availability

 Livestock Sale: Saturday 6:30p

-Refer to all Langlade County Fair General Rules and Regulations & Chapter ATCP160 at the beginning of this book.

-- Beef exhibitors shall follow state health rules listed in front of this book. - Cattle showing evidence of having their natural color altered will be prohibited from showing.
+- Refer to all Langlade County Fair General Rules & Regulations & Chapter ATCP160 at the beginning of this book. - Beef exhibitors shall follow state health rules listed in front of this book. - Cattle showing evidence of having their natural color altered will be prohibited from showing.
 No foreign matter, or artificial hair will be allowed on any beef entry.
 No artificial filling of animals will be allowed at any time on the fairgrounds. - Breeding cows shall not have calf at side in show ring. - Age Classifications See ATCP 160.08 Class definitions, individual classes in front of Fair Book.